-College Students and School students in Key Stage 4 and Post 16 attend their MDT meetings on a half termly basis (where appropriate to the student's needs).
-Their views are actively sought in these meetings to ensure their personalised provision and targets meet their individual needs and interest.

-Students' views are also key to the review of EHCP process.
+- College Students and School students in Key Stage 4 and Post 16 attend their MDT meetings on a half termly basis (where appropriate to the student's needs).
+Their views are actively sought in these meetings to ensure their personalised provision and targets meet their individual needs and interest. - Where students' don't attend their MDT meetings, their views are captured outside of the meeting, and communicated at the meeting.
+See SMT067 for more information on how this takes place. - Students' views are also key to the review of EHCP process.
 All students are supported to give their opinions, views and own recommendations as an integral part of the EHCP review agenda.